tytydraco/yessleep/out/Unit_6B.md

 [REWRITTEN]

-There’s a man who lives in the unit above mine—his name is Luke.
+There’s a man who lives in the unit above mine.
+His name is Luke.
 And for the past month, I’ve been hearing strange noises coming from his apartment.

-At first, I brushed it off—figured maybe he had a friend or girlfriend over, or maybe he was just moving furniture around.

 I told myself it could be anything, really—anything normal.
+Like, maybe he had a friend or girlfriend over, or he was just moving some furniture.

+But the noise was persistent, and it didn't sound anything good.

 I even tried to go upstairs personally to ask him about it, to see if something was wrong, but he never answered the door.

+I've tried to mention the noise to some of my neighbors every chance I got: mainly at the mailboxs.
+But it seems that I'm the only one who hears it.

 Luke always struck me as a decent guy—or at least the kind of decent that meant staying in his unit and keeping to himself.

 I’m pretty sure he worked at a gas station, which would make sense for someone like him living in this dump of a complex:

 This place isn't the kind that gets put on maps.
-It’s where people go when they want to disappear—hermits, burnouts, people with pasts.
+It’s where people go when they want to disappear.
+Everyone here were hermits, burnouts, and introverts.

 The halls always smell like cat piss and stale loneliness.

 But for me, it was perfect.
-Quiet.
-Forgotten.
+It was Quiet, forgotten.
 Just the way I liked it.

-The few times I ever saw Luke, he was either checking his mail or trudging back from work in that worn-out red uniform.
+The few times I ever saw Luke, he was either checking his mail or trudging back from work in that worn-out red uniform, while I stand in the hall smoking a marlboro, watching him walk up the stairs with defeat in his eyes.

-He was quiet, hunched, and moved like a sluggish, mutated snail—but he never gave off an overall threatening vibe.
+He was quiet, hunched, and moved like a sluggish, mutated snail, but he never gave off an overall threatening vibe.

 He wasn’t the kind of man who’d make you cross the street, or someone you’d barely register out in the day.
-He was just another invisible tenant.
+He was just another invisible tenant just trying to go by/

-Nothing seemed off until the noises started coming from Unit 6B—Luke’s place.
+Nothing seemed off until the noises started coming from Unit 6B.
+Luke’s place.

-You could practically hear someone breathe if they were loud enough.

-And Luke, who once barely made a sound, suddenly wasn’t so quiet.
+And Luke, suddenly wasn’t so quiet as he was before.
 I’d hear him talking to someone upstairs, though I never heard anyone talk back.
-Just his voice—low, mumbling, sometimes agitated.
+Just his voice.
+He sounded agitated and scared.

 Then came the stomping, like he was throwing himself around in his apartment like a feral dog.

 I could also hear scratching coming from up there.
 I assumed it was his furniture being dragged across the floor like he was rearranging the place every other night.

 Like I said before.
 For two weeks, I tried knocking on his door.
-I figured maybe he was going through something—needed help or at least a reminder he had neighbors.
+I figured maybe he was going through something, and that he needed help or at least a reminder he had neighbors.

 But he never answered.
-Eventually, I gave up
+Eventually, I gave up.

+For the next week Luke stopped going to work.
+How I knew this was because I could never hear him going or coming back from work.
+Even when I stepped out of my unit to smoke, I never saw him come back.

-That was before the smell.
+Then came the smell.

 The ventilation systems here are all connected.
-Whatever stench brews in one unit can drift into the next, and lately, a foul smell has started seeping into mine.
+Whatever stench brews in one unit can drift into the next, and then the next one after that, a foul smell has started seeping into mine.

 It wasn’t too noticeable at first; a strong, earthy scent that soon turned into a foul smell I can only describe as rancid peanut butter.